georgefourm/popularity-prediction/README.md

 partially inspired by [Cookie Cutter Data Science](https://drivendata.github.io/cookiecutter-data-science/):
 - `src`: Code for creating/updating the dataset and evaluation code for the models
 - `bin`: The command-line interface for the code in `src`, explained in the "Usage" section below.
 - `data`: The collected data.
-The `raw` folder contains the track data from TikTok, and the `interim` folder contains the track data with the features fetched from the Spotify API.
+The `raw` folder contains the track and view data from TikTok, and the track data with the features fetched from the Spotify API.
 The `processed` folder contains the final dataset after removing missing or invalid values.
 - `notebooks`: This folder contains the exploration and modelling of the dataset using different approaches.